NIRCam Grism Time-Series APT Template

 Subarray

-See also: NIRCam Detector Subarrays
+See also: NIRCam Detector Subarrays, NIRCam Multistripe Subarrays

-Note the weak lenses WLP4 and WLP8 produce defocused images roughly 66 and 140 pixels across, respectively.
+Note that the weak lenses WLP4 and WLP8 produce defocused images roughly 66 and 140 pixels across, respectively.
 Therefore, WLP8 images would be significantly truncated by the smallest subarray SUBGRISM64.

 Grism